 TABLES_DYNAMIC.
 User impact is minimal because these tables are for internal use by server components.

-InnoDBstorage engine now uses the global MySQL data dictionary rather than its own storage engine-specific data dictionary.
+InnoDBstorage engine now uses the MySQL data dictionary rather than its own storage engine-specific data dictionary.
 For information about the data dictionary, see MySQL Data Dictionary.

 The following list briefly describes the main implications of this change: